dhananjaysr26/react-usehooks-ts/README.md

 npm install react-usehooks-ts
 ```

-And just like that, you're ready to harness the power of Your Project Name in your applications! 🚀
+And just like that, you're ready to harness the power of **React useHooks ts** in your applications! 🚀

 ## Usage
 ```bash